-Post year end, the Company announced (2nd of October 2023) that it raised £2m (before expenses) through a Placing of 200m New Ordinary Shares of GBP0.01 each.
-This placing is subject to the approval by shareholders at a general meeting to be held on the 8th of November.
+Post year end, the Company announced (2 October 2023) that it raised £2m (before expenses) through a Placing of 200m New Ordinary Shares of GBP0.01 each.
+This placing is subject to the approval by shareholders at a general meeting to be held on 8 November 2023.